TanmoySG/wunderDB/README.md

 ```
 {
     "name" : "name of the user",
-    "email" : "email of the user",
+    "username" : "email of the user",
     "password" : "password of user"
 }
 ```